dragoso/Bloodstone-Extractor/README.md

   bloodstonePath = path your bloodstone inslation

 To run you nead Java JDK 21 ++ https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html
-Affter install jdk, execute file 'extractir.bat' and you can see folder sprites64 and spritesObj
+Affter install jdk, execute file 'extractor.bat' and you can see folder sprites64 and spritesObj

 Finish